akarve/bip-keychain/pre-bips/steganographic-seeds.md

-# Steganographic seed mnemonics for usability and attack-resistance
+# Free seed mnemonics for steganography and attack-resistance

 > "Anyone who considers arithmetical methods of producing  random digits is,
 > of course, in a state of sin." —John Von Neumann